Pair of Staffordshire children on goats circa 1855

 Condition: minor crazing, horns overpainted

 ref.
 Harding vol. 1, fig.598 for an example.
-He notes they may not be of the royal children, and that they were made long after they were children.
+He notes they may not be of the ‘royal children’, and that they were made long after the royal subjects had grown up.

 These figures have children who lack the three feathers the Royal Children wear in their hats, representing the Prince of Wales.
 They may therefore just be whimsical ‘children riding goats’.